 However, one benefit of the pass is the convenience — you don’t have to worry about booking everything individually, printing all your tickets in advance, buying your public transportation tickets, etc. So that extra hour you spend booking everything separately might be worth an extra €10-€15.
 Visit OMNIA Vatican and Rome Card website to dig deeper.

-So, in conclusion, we found that the OMNIA Vatican and Rome Card provided a good value and connivence factor — especially for the first-time visitors.
+So, in conclusion, we found that the OMNIA Vatican and Rome Card provided a good value and convenience factor — especially for first-time visitors.
 But, if you’ve been to Rome before then we suggest skipping the card.

 Buying The Rome Pass

-The easiest way to buy this sightseeing card to through the Official OMNIA Vatican and Rome Card Website.
+The easiest way to buy this sightseeing card through the Official OMNIA Vatican and Rome Card Website.
 Then you can pick it up when you get to Rome or you can have it shipped to your home for a small charge (but you’ll need to buy it early cause it can take over two weeks to arrive).